thoraxmax/automaticAOIs/README.md

 # Automatic generation of areas of interest (AOI)
-Representative examples using scripts developed for the analysis made for the manuscript:
+Python scripts developed for the analysis made for the manuscript:

 **"Title"**